Khuldabad: Places of interest

 While one of these is used for conducting a school, others are set apart for the use of travellers.
 In the centre of the south side is a nagarkhana and a mosque in the west.
-A facsimile of the hall of the mosque is just below, a flight of steps descending to it from the verge of the platform.
+A facsimile of the hall of the mosque is just below, with a flight of steps descending to it from the verge of the platform.
 Right opposite the north end of the mosque is a small open gateway leading into an inner courtyard.